Countervailing Duties (CVDs) Definition

 A Little More on What is Countervailing Duties (CVDs)

-First, WTO members undertake anti-dumping duties in the below two ways;
+The WTO members undertake anti-dumping duties in the below two ways: a retroactive tax and advance taxon imported goods.

 References for Countervailing Duties